MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 ### -Wait

 Keeps the file open after all existing lines have been output.
-While waiting, `Get-Content` checks the file once each second and outputs new lines as they are appended.
+While waiting, `Get-Content` checks the file once each second and outputs new lines if present.
 You can interrupt `-Wait` by pressing  CTRL+C.
 Waiting also ends if the file gets deleted, in which case a non-terminating error is reported.

 `-Wait` is a dynamic parameter that the FileSystem provider adds to the `Get-Content` cmdlet.
-This parameter works only in file system drives. `-Wait` cannot be combined with `-Raw`
+This parameter works only in file system drives.
+`-Wait` cannot be combined with `-Raw`

 ```yaml
 Type: SwitchParameter